Kate Middleton Once Again Proves She Is Just Like Us With Her Latest Revelation

 Middleton did not drop off George for his first school day back in September because she was suffering from severe morning sickness, also known as hyperemesis gravidarum.
 Instead, Prince William took George to school on his first day.
 The couple is currently gearing up for their third baby together, which is reportedly due in April.

-In addition to her daily life as a mom, Kate Middleton also shares a great sense for fashion.
+In addition to her daily life as a mom, Kate Middleton also shares a great sense of fashion.
 In fact, E!
 Online reports that Meghan Markle and Middleton’s wardrobes have crossed over from time to time.
 Middleton recently donned a black lace dress by Diane von Furstenberg for a charity gala aiding children and family outreach.
 She wore the same dress back in 2014 during the Royal Variety Performances.
 Markle, meanwhile, rocked a shorter version of the gown on the red carpet in 2012.

 The Duchess of Cambridge opened the Place2Be School School Leaders Forum, saying: “As a mother just getting used to leaving my own child at the school gates, it is clear to me that it takes a whole community to help raise a child.
 Whether we are school leaders, teachers, support staff or parents – we're all in this together.
 We are all working to give children the emotional strength they need to face their futures and thrive.”